Puskarish/Bumperbot-Controllers/README.md

 # Bumperbot-Controllers

-This Repo contains controller implementations for the Bumperbot designed for differntial-drive navigation,odometry,and IMU integration.
+This Repo contains controller implementations for the Bumperbot robot using "ROS 2 Humble" and "Ignition Gazebo".
+It provides both custom and differntial drive controller support, allowing flexibility for simulation and experimentation.

-## 📦 Packages
+---

-- bumperbot_controller
+## 📦 Features

-  Contains ROS 2 controller nodes:
+- "Custom Python Controller" : "simple_controller.py" - (Calculates wheel velocities and publishes Odometry + TF)
-  - "simple_controller.py" : Python Custom Controller (Calculates wheel velocities and publishes Odometry + TF)
+- "Standard ROS 2 Controller" : "diff_drive_controller" - from the "ros2_control" framework.

-  - "noisy_controller.py
+## 📁 Repository Structure